Claim Sites Information, Rules & Guidelines

 Hungryman – 110 acres , Hungryman #2, #3, & #4 – 120 acres ea.

 Chunker Placer Claims – 120 acres

 Indian Gulch Placer – 60 acres

 Miner’s Folly Placer – 60 acres

 For the below listed Yuba River Claims, near Downieville, California, you will need a copy of the appendix (A) and (B) with the Plan of Operations in your possession for each claim.
-These plans were approved on June 2, 2011 by the District Ranger.
+These plans are valid through October 31, 2022 by the District Ranger.

 Indian Valley Camp Grounds – One Claim

 Union Flat Camp Grounds – Two Claims

 Pickett #3 Placer – 20 acres